Avni2002/Research_paper_Extractor/README.md

 ## 📌 Project Overview
-The PubMed Research Paper Fetcher is a Python command-line tool that fetches research papers from PubMed based on a user-specified query.
+The Research Paper Extractor is a Python command-line tool that fetches research papers from PubMed based on a user-specified query.
 It identifies papers with at least one author affiliated with a pharmaceutical or biotech company and exports the results as a CSV file.
 ## 🚀 Features

 Fetch research papers using the PubMed API.